The exceptional quality of the grapes in perfect union with Man's expertise

 "Estufagem" (Process of ageing the wine through heat)

 "Estufagem" is the process of placing the wine in inox stainless steel vats that are heated via a serpentine method for a period of at least 3 months at a controlled temperature between 45 and 50 degrees Celsius.
-Once the "estufagem" is complete, the wine is subject to a period of "estágio" or rest of at least 90 days, at room temperature.
+Once the "estufagem" is complete, the wine is subject an aging period of at least 90 days, at room temperature.
 At this moment, the wine may be placed in vats or in wooden barrels.

 The name comes from the fact that casks or barrels are placed on wooden support beams called “canteiros”).
-The wines selected for "estágio" in "Canteiro" are essentially Malvasia, Boal, Sercial, Verdelho and Terrantez.
+The selected wines for aging in “Canteiro Process” are essentially Malvasia, Boal, Sercial, Verdelho and Terrantez.